AegirAexx/python-sandbox/README.md

 [![Unlicense](https://img.shields.io/badge/license-UNLICENSE-lightgrey.svg)](https://unlicense.org/)

+## What is this?

+This is a collection of my work during a month'ish long period where I started to take up Python.
+It contains the course assignmenta, a few EulerProject problems and random files where I'm playing around with funcional Python coding.

 ## Purpose

 There is no purpose really.
 I've just started to pick up Python and this is just stuff that I'm trying